lil-evil/smoldb/README.md

 # Smoldb

-a Lua library that allows you to interface a slite3 database with no sqlite query
+A Lua library that allows you to interface a slite3 database with no sqlite query.

+A big thanks to [Enmap](https://enmap.evie.dev/), which heavily inspired my work.

 ## Summary
 ---